Romy London

 ❄️ Storage

-Store any leftover Vegan Satay Pasta in an airtight container in the fridge for up to two days.
+Store any leftover Vegan Satay Pasta in an airtight container in the refrigerator for up to two days.

 How to reheat